RuleBrittonica/rem/src/rem-cli/README.md

 rustup default nightly-2024-08-28
 ```

+Because of complications involving rustc internals, it is reccomended that this
+is the only version of the toolchain installed on your computer.

 Additionally, at some point in the future this CLI may also be dependent on
 `rust-analyzer`.
 Probably best to double check it as I'm sure I'll forget to
 update this when it becomes dependent on RLS.